 Ubisoft Compensates For The Early Access Period

-While the unavailability of the Early Access Period for Assassin's Creed Shadows may not seem to be a heavy loss for players, Ubisoft intends to compensate players by reducing the cost of the game.
-From an originally priced $280, the collector's edition will reportedly sell for $230 - a whopping $50 compensation for a minor loss.
+While the withdrawal of the Early Access Period for Assassin's Creed Shadows may not appear to be a heavy loss for players, Ubisoft has confirmed its intentions to compensate players by offering a huge cut in price of $50, from the game's original $280.

 Ubi-RealDude goes on to explain that the contents of the Assassin's Creed Shadows collector's edition "will mostly remain as initially advertised, although some design elements may change."
 A few of those changes can be seen in the CE's updated promo image that they shared.
 A reference to changes in the Season's Pass Model was also included in the delay announcement, "[Assassin's Creed Shadows is also] departing from the traditional season pass model.